 - Improvised Weapons: the location and deployment of intermediate and lethal force supported by objects available in the environment.

 - Intermediate Weapons: (baton, OC sprays, stun gun)

 - Small Arms Deployment: (short-range accurate tactical deployment; individual and team scenario training)

 Course Module #4: Assault on Principle Scenarios

-• Combining skills from modules 1-3, agents are tested in their ability to evade and react to mock assailants while servicing a client in a timely, efficient and secure manner.
+- Combining skills from modules 1-3, Special Agents are tested in their ability to evade and react to mock assailants while servicing a client in a timely, efficient and secure manner.

 Security Driver Courses

 Over the last 30 years, through the influence of professionals like Tony Scotti (Tony Scotti Training Network) and Bill Scott (Bill Scott Raceways), we have established, and quantified, the physical laws that govern both driving and reacting to driving emergencies.
 Standards have been set that measure the training and testing of students by using both physics and calculus in the track design, driving speed guidelines, and driver response times.
 By following this method, drivers, security companies, and their clients can be assured that students are properly vetted for safe and efficient performance under emergency conditions.

 A basic Security Patrol driving course is mandatory for all security guard personnel who are scheduled to provide roving vehicle security patrols.
 This course includes: